everydayhero/phoenix_swagger/README.md

 * `Users`: for paginated responses with links to `next`, `prev`, `first`, `last` pages.
 * `UserResource`: The schema of the data object appearing in a `User` response, or each item of a `Users` response.

-Each line in the attributes block should contain name, type, description, keyword-args.
+Each line in the attributes block should contain `name`, `type`, `description`, `keyword-args`.
 The keyword args can contain any [Schema Object](http://swagger.io/specification/#schemaObject) fields.

-After this run the `phoenix.swagger.generate` mix task for the `swagger-ui` json file generation into directory with `phoenix` application:
+After this, run:

 ```
 mix phoenix.swagger.generate
 ```

-As the result there will be `swagger.json` file into root directory of the `phoenix` application.
+This will generate the `swagger.json` file that is used by `swagger-ui` at the root directory of your `phoenix` application.
-To generate `swagger` file with the custom name/place, pass it to the main mix task using `-o` or `--output` options:
+To generate the `swagger.json` file with a custom name / path, pass the path + name to the mix task using `-o` or `--output` flags:

 ```
 mix phoenix.swagger.generate -o ~/my-phoenix-api.json
 ```

-If you have more than one router in the project, then the `-r` or `--router` option can be used:
+If you have more than one router in your project, the `-r` or `--router` flags can be used:

 ```
 mix phoenix.swagger.generate -o ~/my-phoenix-api.json -r MyApp.Router
 ```

-For more informantion, you can find `swagger` specification [here](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md).
+For more information, check the `swagger` specification [here](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md).